Paul Henry (broadcaster): New Zealand

 In October 2010, Henry was forced to apologise and later resigned from TVNZ after controversy over his pronunciation and ridicule of the name of Indian politician Sheila Dikshit, as well as comments made about the then-Governor-General of New Zealand, Sir Anand Satyanand.
 In an interview the following month, Henry claimed that TVNZ, in particular chief executive Rick Ellis, had "capitalised" on him by encouraging him to be controversial on-air, adding that he believed it was wrong for the New Zealand Government to apologise to India for his remarks.

 On 1 April 2011, MediaWorks New Zealand announced Henry would return to Radio Live in July, replacing Maggie Barry as the host of the station's drivetime show, a position he had held four years previously.
 His tenure in the role would this time last just over half a year; Henry moved to Australia the following year to host Network Ten's new morning show.

-In 2011 Henry published an autobiography, What Was I Thinking.
+In 2011, Henry published an autobiography, What Was I Thinking.
 The book was a bestseller upon release.
-In 2013 he released another book, called Outraged also a bestseller.
-In late 2020 Henry released his third book, also a bestseller.
-‘I’m in a United State’.
-Henry has released three vintages of Central Otago Pinot Noir.
-The last in 2020.
+In 2013, he released another book, Outraged, also a bestseller.
+In late 2020, Henry released his third bestseller.
+I'm in a United State.

+Henry has released three vintages of Central Otago Pinot Noir, the most recent in 2020.
 All sold out within weeks.

+In 2025, Henry was announced to be the host for the New Zealand version of the television show The Chase.